elmerastonitas/wordpress/plugins/wpall-customlogin/readme.txt

 == Description ==

 WPall CustomLogin allows you to customize the WordPress login page with your own logo and settings.
 You can upload a custom logo, set its size, and make the login logo link to your homepage.
+The latest update fixes an issue where customizations were affecting other areas of the WordPress admin.
+Now, changes will only apply to the WordPress login page.

 == Installation ==